HyperFlight

 The inability to measure some distances exactly is a sort of crisis for the scientist because all of the sudden he or she cannot measure distances exactly in principle.
 Usually they say, "Ah, chop it off," or "close enough for government work."

 There are such things as a point and a length.
 Conceptually, a distance can be anything but a length has to be composed of some real thing, for you are measuring the length of something.
 There is such a thing as a minimum length -- and the minimum absolute length at that -- while there is no such constraint for distance.
 There is strong differentiation between a zero-dimensional and one-dimensional entity and geometry establishes what is 0D and what is 1D.
-Yes, geometry rules :-() even if you disagree :-)
+Yes, geometry rules :-() even if you disagree :-) It is not a coincidence or fancy if the Hanub Ku symbol of Mesoameria is also called the Measurer, among many other names.

 We have a bit more than just ideas on what constitutes the minimum real length.

 As a mainstream mathematician, you will want to differentiate transcendentals by their inability to come out as a solution from an algebraic equation.
 This is but another weakness of algebra, which, however, can be used to advantage.
 The straight geometry of Euclid is solvable through algebra while the curving geometry of Riemann is not.
+(We have three book reviews on Riemann.)

 As a regular guy you are now in a position to question math guys' loosy-goosy logic.
 Many mathematicians label the golden ratio the transcendental number in connection with showing the infinite nested sequence of arithmetic operations such as nested fractions (some say continued fractions).
 But the infinite arithmetic sequence by itself does not a transcendental number make.
 It is a good example of arithmetic intractably straining under irrationals that are otherwise easy to work with through geometry.
 As a regular guy, then, you'll appreciate that imagining geometric structures puts you ahead of arithmetic-wielding math guys -- at least as far as the irrationals are concerned.

 Infinite series meet certain criteria that make them bounded.
-The bounding property conditions is an exceptionally important mathematical pursuit, particularly in the virtual (imaginary number) domain.
+Finding the bounding property conditions is an exceptionally important mathematical pursuit, particularly in the virtual (imaginary number) domain.
 The only and the best start is with the harmonics series while keeping in mind that the ancient Egyptians fractions have a lot to do with it.
 When working with infinities you could be in good company: Newton, Leibniz, Euler, Gauss, Riemann.
 There is also the Unabomber, Mr. Kaczynski and his exploding spheres, and so working with infinities holds perils on land, too.
-Perhaps the best way of saying it is that you would be in mixed company.
+Perhaps the best way of saying it is that you would be in a mixed company.

 If you were a giant and could create a mountain, would you make it such that the spirit might live inside?
 Could you make it such that an eternal spring would happen?

-Can you generalize and say that all real -- that is tangible -- things are commensurable?
+Can you generalize and say that all real that is tangible things are commensurable?
 Yes indeed, use the atom as your smallest unit of measure.
 Can you use the electron as the smallest unit of measure?
 If not, why not?
-Can you say that the atom -- while it could be divided, i.e., destroyed -- is nonetheless the smallest commensurable thing there is?
+Can you say that the atom while it could be divided, i.e., destroyed is nonetheless the smallest commensurable thing there is?
 In the Pythagorean vernacular, is the atom the smallest monad?

 Another way of reaching the same result is by asking a question: When and how does a line unbecome a line and become a point?
 In other words, if a geometric point is infinitely small, what is the minimum separation between the two points that could be connected and become a legit one dimensional line?